andresmitre/Emotion_Classification/README.md

 "Deep learning is a group of exciting new technologies for neural networks.
 Through a combination of advanced training techniques and neural network architectural components, it is now possible to create neural networks of much greater complexity.
 Deep learning allows a neural network to learn hierarchies of information in a way that is like the function of the human brain." [[1]](https://github.com/jeffheaton/t81_558_deep_learning)

-The data collection, starts with a FER using [haarcascades](https://github.com/opencv/opencv), with a professional camera/webcam.
+The data collection, starts with a FER(Facial Expression Recognition) using [haarcascades](https://github.com/opencv/opencv), with a professional camera/webcam.
 Images were taken while 23 participants watched a series of films related with emotions.
 The images were saved into separate emotions folders.
-GSR lectures were recorded as well since stress and boredom emotions stimulates the activity of sweet glands. the GSR were captured with the [Grove - GSR sensor] (https://www.seeedstudio.com/Grove-GSR-sensor-p-1614.html) and saved into a CSV file.
+GSR lectures were recorded as well since stress and boredom emotions stimulates the activity of sweet glands. the GSR were captured with the [Grove - GSR sensor](https://www.seeedstudio.com/Grove-GSR-sensor-p-1614.html) and saved into a CSV file.

 The classifation for FER was made with a Convolutional Neural Network